 Tim works in Human Resources for an international arts center.
-His security staff need new uniforms.
+Her security staff need new uniforms.
 Imagine you are in Tim's security team, but you could not go to the meeting.
-Discuss with Tim some clothes you would prefer to wear as your uniforms.
+Discuss with Tim some of the clothes that you prefer to wear as a uniform.